top of page

 John Ruskin was a leading English art critic, social thinker and philanthropist of the Victorian era.
 He was also a watercolorist who lamented that most individuals do not take the time nor make the effort to see what is right before them.

-In The Art of Travel, Alain de Botton notes that Ruskin believed that one way to “possess beauty properly was by understanding it, by making oneself conscious of the factors (psychological and visual) responsible for it . . .
+In The Art of Travel, Alain de Botton notes that Ruskin believed one way to “possess beauty properly was by understanding it, by making oneself conscious of the factors (psychological and visual) responsible for it . . .
 [T]he most effective means of pursuing this conscious understanding was by attempting to describe beautiful places through art, by writing about or drawing them, irrespective of whether one happened to have any talent for doing so.”

 img_2537.jpg